 Student Nurse Apprenticeship Program

 Norton Healthcare’s Student Nurse Apprenticeship Program (SNAP) is a three-tied culture, clinical, confidence model of intentional investment in student nurses.
 SNAP is a paid apprenticeship providing elevated educational and clinical experiences.

-- The first state-registered, and only nationally registered, nursing apprenticeship program
+- The first prelicensure nursing apprenticeship program in the United States

 - A model of intentional investing in student nurses through three tiers: culture, clinical and confidence